MatteoPierro/helloword-ami-provisioning/README.md

 4) Select `Upload a template file`
 5) Click on `Choose file`
 6) Upload the file `deploy.yml`
-7) Insert all the parameters (insert a name that you can recognize)
+7) Insert all the parameters
+   - insert a name that you can recognize
+   - Insert the ami id that you got during part 1
 8) Click `Next` two times
 9)  Scroll at the end of the page
 10) Select `I acknowledge that AWS CloudFormation might create IAM resources.`
 11) Click `Create stack`